fengxia41103/myblog/content/thoughts/hurt feeling.md

 it is simply not sensible to project the result of the perception &mdash; you may make the perfect conversation with a golden heart, there is simply nothing stop it being perceived as a vicious attack with a dark intention.
-So, does this make it completely unrelated between your behavior and others' reactions?
+So, does this make it completly unrelated between your behavior and others' reactions?
 In other words, if each is responsible for his/her own feelings, do I just get a jail-free card to be a jerk?
 Certainly, it should not be this way.